TrendingTechnology/saga/readme.md

 All comparison operators have the same precedence and can be chained, such that `2 < 3 < 4` is equal to and compiles to `2 < 3 && 3 < 4`.

+- Abstract operations perform coercion before comparing, and is handled only on `mix` types.
-- Structural comparison operators perform comparison directly.
+- Structural comparison operators perform comparison directly and deeply, if there are nested structures involved.
 - Referential equality operators compare shallowly and by reference.

+Comparison can only be performed on integers, floats (and other numbers), strings, sets and maps.
+Set/map comparisons are compared keywise, while strings are compared in Unicode order.

 | Operator         | Abstract | Structural | Referential |
 | ---------------- | -------- | ---------- | ----------- |